veejay14/task_mining_classification/readme.md

 - Classic ML approaches
 - Hybrid or attention RNN models

-Classic ML models like Ctaboost or XGBoost
+**Classic ML Models** (e.g., CatBoost, XGBoost)

 Strengths:

-    - Easy to interpret
+Simple to interpret.

-    - Can be easy to get features using domain knowledge
+Easy to engineer features using domain knowledge.

 Limitations:

-  - Quality depends on the designed features
+Performance depends heavily on manual feature design.

-  - They don’t capture complex features
+Struggle to capture complex or latent patterns.

-  - do not naturally account for sequence ordering
+Do not naturally account for sequence ordering.

-CNN models:
+**CNN Models**

+Effective at extracting local patterns within subsequences.

+Work well for shorter sequences where speed is important.

+Temporal Convolutional Networks (TCN), a CNN variant, use causal convolutions and dilations to handle longer sequences while preserving order.

-  **BiLSTM** for:
+**BiLSTM** (Bidirectional LSTM)

-  - Handles variable-length sequences.
+Handles variable-length sequences naturally.

-  - Good at modeling temporal dependencies.
+Learns temporal dependencies effectively.

-  - Bidirectional variant captures both past and future context.
+Bidirectional variant captures both past and future context.

-  - Smaller datasets (< 50K events)
+Suitable when:

+Dataset size is relatively small (< 50K events).

-  - Interpretability requirements
+Interpretability is important.
-  - Limited computational resources

-**Transformer** for:
+Computational resources are limited.

+**Transformers**

+State-of-the-art for many sequence modeling tasks.

+Use self-attention to model relationships between any two events, regardless of distance.

+Capture long-range and complex temporal dependencies.

+Process sequences in parallel, making them efficient for large datasets and multi-feature event representations.

+Best suited when:

-- Large datasets (> 100K events)
+Dataset size is large (> 100K events).

-- Complex interaction patterns
-- Long sequences
-- When accuracy is paramount
+Interaction patterns are complex.

+Sequence length is long.

+Accuracy is the top priority.

+**Hybrid Models**

+Combine strengths of multiple architectures.

+Example:

+Use CNNs to extract local features.

+Use RNNs (e.g., BiLSTM) with attention mechanisms to focus on the most informative parts of the sequence.

+This enables both local feature extraction and global sequence understanding.
 ## 🎯 Best Practices

 ### Data Quality